Skip to content

 BIOGRAPHY

-Shelby Kendrick is a public historian and doctoral student of architecture at UC Berkeley with degree emphasis in history, theory, and society.
+Shelby Kendrick is a public historian and doctoral student of architecture at UC Berkeley with a degree emphasis in history, theory, and society.
 Her doctoral research focuses on the historic preservation movement and adaptive preservation techniques in the United States.
-Prior to moving to Berkeley in 2021, she worked in historical and environmental consulting preparing environmental documents for diverse development, planning, land use, and mining reclamation projects throughout California.
-Shelby is originally from Louisiana, but she has lived in northern California since 2014.
+Prior to moving to Berkeley in 2021, she worked in historical and environmental consulting, preparing environmental documents for diverse development, planning, land use, and mining reclamation projects throughout California.
+Originally from Louisiana, but she has lived in northern California since 2014.

-Shelby Kendrick served as co-editor-in-chief for Issue 11 (Sediment) of Room One Thousand, UC Berkeley's architecture journal.
+Kendrick served as co-editor-in-chief for Issue 11 (Sediment) of Room One Thousand.
 Sediment won the Douglas Haskell Award for Architecture Student Journals in 2023.
-In 2022 through 2023, she was a graduate student researcher for Future History Lab and Arts+Design's A Year on Angel Island: Immigration Histories and Futures project.
+In 2022 through 2023, she was a graduate student researcher for Future History Lab and Arts + Design's A Year on Angel Island: Immigration Histories and Futures project.
 Her role included organizing the Angel Island Townsend Working Group/Site Project, which culminated in a series of site-specific performances at the Angel Island Immigration Station during the California Preservation Foundation Annual Conference.
-Finally, Shelby is the architecture PhD representative on the CED Graduate Student Council.

 COURSES TAUGHT

-AMERSTD 10, Introduction to American Studies: House and Home in America, spring 2024, Graduate Student Instructor
+AMERSTD 10 – Introduction to American Studies: House and Home in America, Spring 2024

-AMERSTD 10, Introduction to American Studies: New Orleans Culture, summer 2023, Graduate Student Instructor
+AMERSTD 10 – Introduction to American Studies: New Orleans Culture, Summer 2023

 AWARDS & RECOGNITION